Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### CustomOutputPathInSourceFreshnessDeprecation warning resolution

 Remove the `--output` or `-o` flag and associated path configuration from any jobs running dbt source freshness commands.
+There is no alternative for changing the location of only the source freshness results.
+However, you can still use `--target-path` to write _all_ artifacts from the step to a custom location.

 ### ExposureNameDeprecation